ivy-llc/ivy/docs/partial_source/deep_dive/15_ivy_tests.rst

 collection.

 2. `lists`_ accepts another strategy which describes the elements of the list being generated.
 This is best used when a sequence of varying lengths is required to be generated, with elements that are described by other strategies.
-The following parameters can be specified by the user-:

-* Bounds on the length of the list.
-* If we want the elements to be unique.
-* A mechanism for defining “uniqueness”.

 Important Strategies
 ^^^^^^^^^^^^^^^^^^^^